Kenneth Dart

 Kenneth Bryan Dart (born 1955) is a Cayman Islands-based billionaire businessman and investor.
 His family founded Dart Container, a food and beverage packaging company and the owner of the Solo Cup Company.
 Dart owns real estate development and investment companies in the U.S. and Cayman Islands and developed the town of Camana Bay.
 He maintains a low profile and is known for his focus on privacy.
-He is also a citizen of Belize and Ireland.

 Early life and family

 Kenneth “Ken” Dart was born in 1955 in Mason, Michigan.
 He was the middle of three sons.
 In 1976, Dart graduated from the University of Michigan with a degree in mechanical engineering.
 He then joined the Dart Container Corporation; in 1986 he was named president.
 In 2001 his brother Robert succeeded him in this role while Kenneth transitioned to the board of directors.

 His grandfather, William F. Dart, was an inventor.
 He founded the Dart Heating and Plumbing Company in 1937.
 He later founded the Dart Manufacturing Company.
 The company made metal rulers, military dog tags and a marble game for kids.
-William F. Dart’s wife Ruth Dart had family in Sarasota, FL where the Dart family vacationed and later relocated.
+William F. Dart's wife Ruth Dart had family in Sarasota, FL where the Dart family vacationed and later relocated.

-Ken Dart’s father, William A. Dart, was William F. and Ruth Dart’s only son.
+Ken Dart's father, William A. Dart, was William F. and Ruth Dart's only son.
 He graduated from the University of Michigan with degrees in chemical engineering, metallurgy and mathematics.
 After serving as a radar technician in the U.S. Navy during World War II, William A. Dart worked for DuPont in New Jersey and met his wife Claire Dart.
 They moved to Mason, MI in 1951, and William A. Dart joined his father in the family business.
 In 1960, his family founded Dart Container Corporation, now the world's largest manufacturer of foam cups and containers; by 2006, it had with an estimated $1.1 billion in sales.

 William A. Dart and Claire Dart founded the Dart Foundation in 1984.
 The family foundation has made more than $100 million in donations to organizations focused on community and health services as well as STEM education.

 In 1986, Dart's father divided the Dart holdings among trusts set up for his three sons.
-The eldest son, Tom, received Dart Energy; the cup business went to Ken and Robert, the youngest son.
+The eldest son, Tom, received Dart Enhergy; the cup business went to Ken and Robert, the youngest son.
 In 1986, Ken moved to Sarasota, Florida.

 In the mid-1990s Ken renounced his American citizenship and took Caymanian, Belizean and, later, Irish citizenship.
 Ken moved his residence to the Cayman Islands and in 1994 converted what was the beachfront West Indian club into his home.
 Ken Dart has three daughters.

 In 1994 Dart offered his residence in Sarasota, Florida, to the government of Belize as a consulate with himself as its consul.
 This would have allowed him to live in the United States full-time as a foreign diplomat, avoiding any actions by the Internal Revenue Service; the State Department rejected the arrangement.